What Are Ethers?

 Preparation Of Ethers

-Ethers can be synthesized in a number of ways.
-Most common industrial methods for preparing ethers are:
+Ethers can be prepared or synthesized in a number of ways.
+The most common industrial methods for preparing ethers are:

 Dehydration of Alcohols